 Badami’s highlights are its beautiful cave temples, three Hindu and one Jain, which display exquisite sculptures and intricate carvings.
-They're a magnificent example of Chalukya architecture and date back to the 6th century.
-All have a columned verandah, interior hall and a shrine at their rear.
+They're a magnificent example of Chalukya architecture and date to the 6th century.
+All have a columned verandah, an interior hall and a shrine at the rear.

-Cave One, just above the entrance to the complex, is dedicated to Shiva.
+Cave one, just above the entrance to the complex, is dedicated to Shiva.
 It’s the oldest of the four caves, probably carved in the latter half of the 6th century.
-On the wall to the right of the porch is a captivating image of Nataraja striking 81 dance moves in the one pose, backed by a cobra head.
+On the wall to the right of the porch is a captivating image of Nataraja striking 18 dance moves in the one pose, backed by a cobra head.
 On the right of the porch area is a huge figure of Ardhanarishvara.
 On the opposite wall is a large image of Harihara, half Shiva and half Vishnu.

-Cave Three, carved in AD 578, is the largest and most impressive.
+Cave three, carved in 578, is the largest and most impressive.
 On the left wall is a carving of Vishnu, to whom the cave is dedicated, sitting on a snake.
 Nearby is an image of Varaha with four hands.
 The pillars have carved brackets in the shape of yalis.
-The ceiling panels contain images, including Indra riding an elephant, Shiva on a bull and Brahma on a swan.
-Keep an eye out for the image of drunken revellers, in particular one lady being propped up by her husband.
+The ceiling panels contain images including Indra riding an elephant, Shiva on a bull and Brahma on a swan.
+Keep an eye out for the image of drunken revellers, in particular one woman being propped up by her husband.
 There’s also original colour on the ceiling; the divots on the floor at the cave’s entrance were used as paint palettes.
 There's a sublime view from cave three over the Agastyatirtha Tank far below, and you can often hear the echoes of women thrashing clothes on its steps reverberating around the hills.

-Dedicated to Jainism, Cave Four is the smallest of the set and dates to between the 7th and 8th centuries.
-The right wall has an image of Suparshvanatha (the seventh Jain tirthankar) surrounded by 24 Jain tirthankars.
+Dedicated to Jainism, cave four is the smallest of the set and dates to between the 7th and 8th centuries.
+The right wall has an image of Suparshvanatha, the seventh Jain tirthankar (teacher), surrounded by 24 Jain tirthankars.
 The inner sanctum contains an image of Adinath, the first Jain tirthankar.